 The Bad: A tad short, unbalanced difficulty

 The action/adventure genre seems to be the only genre right now trying to push games forward in terms of game play, graphics, and story.
 Uncharted is one of these, and while it is two years old now and as developed way before the PS3 was announced it was ahead of its time, and still is.
-On the surface Uncharted may look like a male version of Tomb Raider, but you are completely wrong.
+On the surface, Uncharted may look like a male version of Tomb Raider, but you are completely wrong.
 Not only are the visuals some of the best in the industry, but the voice acting and characters are what’s so believable.
-The people of Uncharted are every day people who are trying to do heroic deeds and in turn shows their imperfections which makes the game much more believable.
-Searching around for El Dorado and Sir Francis Drake’s footsteps has never been so fun.
+The people of Uncharted are everyday people who are trying to do heroic deeds and in turn show their imperfections which makes the game much more believable.
+Searching around for El Dorado and Sir Francis Drake’s footsteps have never been so fun.

 One thing that I can’t express enough is how beautiful the game is.
 Which such high-resolution graphics, beautiful HDR lighting, highly detailed textures and realistic water, Naughty Dog really created their second best franchise with this masterpiece.
 There isn’t much to complain about in Uncharted except maybe it’s length.
 With 22 chapters the game can be beaten in 8-10 hours depending on your play style.
 The replay value is good since you will want to go back and collect more relics to unlock trophies.